dlord/minecraft-docker/MaterialEnergy4/1.0.3/README.md

 This image declares two data volumes:

-* /opt/me4/logs
+* /opt/me4 (aka `MINECRAFT_HOME`)
 * /var/lib/minecraft

+`MINECRAFT_HOME` is declared as a data volume due to the mutable nature of a Minecraft server installation.
+This makes it much easier to modify the installed mods and configs without creating a custom Docker image.
+It also allows backup and restore using Docker's recommended way of working with data volumes.

-Should you want to use a data volume container, you can create one with the following command:
+For storing world data, the recommended approach is to use a separate data volume container.
+You can create one with the following command:

-    docker run --name me4-data -v /var/lib/minecraft -v /opt/me4/logs java:7 true && \
+    docker run --name me4-data -v /var/lib/minecraft java:7 true && \
     docker run -it --rm --volumes-from me4-data -u root dlord/materialenergy4 \
-        chown -R minecraft:minecraft /var/lib/minecraft /opt/me4/logs
+        chown -R minecraft:minecraft /var/lib/minecraft

 Do not skip the chown step.
 Otherwise, Minecraft won't be able to write to the directories.